nadimgouia/android-snippets/README.md

 android-snippets
 ================

-This repo is simply a collection of code snippets on various Android programming topics.
+This repo is simply a collection of various Android code snippets.

 ####Android Studio IDE